zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 ## What is this?
 This python script collection is one of the two the software subpackages of CRISPRi functional genomics method for the prokaryotes, used for genome-wide or focused sgRNA library design.
 The basic description of this program can be found at BioRxiv: https://doi.org/10.1101/129668.
 Please cite this paper or subsequent peer-reviewed publication if this program is useful to your work.

-This script collection is user-friendly for experimental microbiologists with no or limited programming expertise.
+This script collection is user-friendly for experimental biologists with no or limited programming expertise.
 Generally, the user only need to download the script and several standard files (genome, annotation, etc), edit a configure file to set several parameters needed for sgRNA design, and type in one command line in a Linux environment (for example, terminal in MacOS) to initiate the design process.
 The output includes the .fasta file for sgRNA and statistics-describing tables as well as figures to intuitively overview the design result.

 Seqmap, developed by Jiang, H., Wong, W.H.
 (2008) Bioinformatics, 24(20) is used in our program for off-target identification and elimination.
 We have included an executable file of seqmap in the delivered zip file.
 If you want to use the updated version of seqmap, please follow the below instructions:
 1. Download the Seqmap source file (for all platform) from http://www-personal.umich.edu/~jianghui/seqmap/ and unzip it.